3-LED voltage indicator (an inventor's story)

 Fig. 2.
 Including the first (middle) LED D1.

-Now we have two slightly differing reference voltages - above D1 (point A) and below D1 (point B).
+Now we have two slightly differing reference voltages - below D1 (point B) and above D1 (point A).

 3. Building the upper comparator.
 Now, we have to compare the input voltage with the reference voltages and connect the according end LED depending on the difference.
 Both can be implemented by a bipolar junction transistor.

 Let's begin with the upper comparator.
-We can make it by an NPN transistor (T1) by connecting its emitter to the lower reference voltage VB (VR2) and its base to the input voltage (through a resistor RB) - Fig. 3.
+We can make it by an NPN transistor (T1) by connecting its emitter to the lower reference voltage (point B) and its base to the input voltage (through a resistor RB) - Fig. 3.
 But it should switch LED D3; so let's insert D3 in the emitter.
-Its forward voltage and T1's base-emitter voltage VBE will be added to the lower reference voltage VR2 thus forming the high threshold voltage.
+Its forward voltage and T1 base-emitter voltage VBE will be added to the lower reference voltage VR2 thus forming the high threshold voltage.

 Fig. 3.
 Building the upper comparator

 When the input voltage exceeds the high threshold, T1 begins conducting and D3 will begin lighting up.
 But D1 should start to go out.
 How do we do it?

 Here chance helps us - it turns out that D1 goes out on its own.
 But why?